 As they grow older and become more interested, find a teacher that can challenge them in a healthy way to improve their technique and zero in on their potential.

-Check out more gift ideas on the City Girl Gone Mom Pinterest board!
+Check out more parenting ideas on the City Girl Gone Mom Pinterest board!

 Decide How Committed You Want to Be

 So, your kid really wants to dance?
 Then go all in, mama.
 If they’re interested, they can make the jump from just recitals to competing at national dance competitions.
 This provides an incredible opportunity to know what it’s like to perform in front of strangers, to build self-confidence, and work with a team to win awards.
 Dance competitions have been so much fun for Dylan!
 And Brody just won one not too long ago!
 I’m so amazed.